tensorpack/tensorpack/README.md

 pip install -U git+https://github.com/ppwwyyxx/tensorpack.git
 # or add `--user` to avoid system-wide installation.
 ```
-Besides, if you only want to use `tensorpack.dataflow` alone as a data processing library, TensorFlow is also optional.
+If you only want to use `tensorpack.dataflow` alone as a data processing library, TensorFlow is also optional.